pycassa/pycassa/doc/api/pycassa.rst

         Requres a quorum of replicas in the local datacenter

+    .. data:: LOCAL_ONE

+        Has the same behavior as ONE, except that Only replicas in the local datacenter are sent queries

     .. data:: EACH_QUORUM

         Requres a quorum of replicas in each datacenter